Buying a small business

 A trade mark can be a phrase, word, number, letter, smell, sound, shape, picture, logo, aspect of packaging or a combination of these used to distinguish your goods and services from those of other traders.

-The owner of a registered trade mark can sue the owner of a business or company name for infringing the trade mark if they use it to describe similar goods or services to those covered by the trade mark registration.
+Registration of a trade mark provides the legal right to use, license or sell the mark within Australia for the goods and services for which it is registered.
+A registered trade mark owner can sue a business or company name owner for infringing the trade mark if they use it to describe similar goods or services to those covered by the trade mark registration.

 Registering your trade mark gives you the right to: